-Hi, My name is Rodrigo Thauby, I work as a Senior Web Developer at ISL during the day, and crunching pixels in Zbrush, Unreal Engine and Unity by night.
+Hi, My name is Rodrigo Thauby, I work as a UI Developer at Sparkypants during the day, and crunching pixels in Zbrush, Unreal Engine and Unity by night.
 I'm also terribly fond of inhaling noxious chemicals like Airbrush fumes and Monster Clay solvents.
 I also enjoy getting yelled at by teenagers on Overwatch and playing many other PC games.

 Prepare to be slightly amused by my stuff.

 It was an absolute blast to work on this intense project.

 VR Cornhole is a small experiment I built for ISL using the HTC VIVE, and built on the Unreal Engine 4.